1rn19cs003/FullStackAssignment/README.md

 If you see that, then congratulations 🎉🎊 You have successfully started your first Node Express Application Specification.
 If you see that, then congratulations - your local environment is working correctly and ready for use.

+## Challenges
+The challenges I faced during this development included deployment issues.
+Although I have deployed several webpages and other backend services before, this time, I attempted to use `Vercel` and there was an issue with the rendering of the Swagger documentation.
+It took me one and a half days to resolve it, which led me to switch from Vercel to AWS EC2 for server deployment.

+Additionally, creating the database schema for the complex one was time-consuming, as it required careful consideration of all the attributes.

+I acknowledge that this may not be a perfect piece of work, but I did my best within the given time constraints.
+I can assure you that if necessary, I can further enhance the security and reliability of this project

 ## Nodejs server built and maintained by [Abhishek Jaiswal ](https://www.linkedin.com/in/abhishekjaiswal1308/)